jpcsp/jpcsp/trunk/README.txt

 - Media Engine:
 The "Media Engine" can be enabled under "Options" > "Configuration" > "Media".
-This allows JPCSP to use the FFMPEG's wrapper Xuggler to decode and playback ingame videos (instead of faked MPEG data) and audio (ATRAC3 only).
+This allows JPCSP to use the FFMPEG's wrapper Xuggler to decode and playback ingame videos (instead of faked MPEG data).
-The playback of ATRAC3+ audio is only available when the configuration option "Decode audio files with SonicStage" is enabled
-(under "Options" > "Configuration" > "Media") and when SonicStage is installed on your computer.
-SonicStage (http://en.wikipedia.org/wiki/Sonicstage) is not provided by Jpcsp and must be installed separately.
-The playback of monaural ATRAC3+ audio has been reported to not work.
-Mono ATRAC3+ cannot be decoded by SonicStage, this is a restriction of this product.
+Audio can be decoded without the Media Engine.

 - Debug Tools (under "Debug" > "Tools"):